 Prognosis and Complications

-For acute bronchitis, most symptoms usually resolve within 7 - 10 days, although a dry, hacking cough can linger for several weeks.
+For acute bronchitis, most symptoms usually resolve within 7 to 10 days, although a dry, hacking cough can linger for several weeks.

 The chance for recovery is poor for advanced chronic bronchitis.
 Early treatment, combined with stopping smoking, can stop lung damage from progressing and improve quality of life.